giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 3. the hike must be already started
 4. by pressing the gear button, it will appear under the hike a form with date and time to select
 5. the values are the ones of the moment the user refreshed the page
-6. the user can change this values if he wants
+6. the user can change this values if he wants.
+The moment when the hike ends must be after the moment  the hike was started.
+If the user does an error, it will  appear an error message under the form
 7. by pressing the start button on a not started hike, the form will disappear, the start time for the  in the table will be the one in the form,the state of the hike change in ongoing

 #### Expected result